I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_fs_persistent_volume_information.md

 ## Members

-`FlagMask`

-A mask value for the valid flags that can appear in <b>VolumeFlags</b>.
-This is a bitwise OR combination of the desired flags described for <b>VolumeFlags</b>.

-`Reserved`

-Reserved.
-Set to 0;

-`Version`

-The version number of this structure.
-Set to 1.

 `VolumeFlags`

 The persistent state settings for a file system volume.
 This value is a bitwise OR combination of the following.